 RECREATION – Accessory recreational uses may be provided on the church lot as a conditional use subject to approval by the Board of Zoning Appeals, except in the S-1 Zoning District where such facilities are permitted without conditional use approval.

 SCHOOLS – Accessory private school buildings associated with a church may be located on a church lot subject to a conditional use approval being granted by the Township Board of Zoning Appeals, except in the S-1 Zoning District where such schools are permitted without conditional use approval, provided that said institution occupies not less than twenty (20) acres and adequate parking areas for faculty, staff, and students in accordance with this Article.
 A site plan shall be prepared and submitted for consideration and shall provide screening adjacent to residential areas.

-SECTION 910 – DRIVEWAY STANDARDS

-All culverts, bridges, and similar drainage facilities constructed as integral components of access drives shall be designed and constructed with best engineering practices, including standards recommended by the Morrow County Engineer’s Office, and that such structures meet current standards as necessary to protect the public safety and general welfare.

 SECTION 920 – GENERAL STANDARDS